 - The microEP director and associate director review the results of the written exam and the faculty panel assessment with each student examinee and their major professor.
-Constructive feedback is given to the students regarding strengths and areas for improvement - either in preparation for their PhD research and dissertation or to re-take the exam the following year. - The microEP staff solicits feedback from the faculty and students each year following the exam on the exam process and ways in which it may be improved.

-2. Curriculum and career advising each semester at pre-registration (Indirect): This process addresses outcomes 2, 4, and 6.
-Assessment and analysis will begin on March 1st.
-Results will be reported for the current academic year by May 31st.
+Constructive feedback is given to the students regarding strengths and areas for improvement either in preparation for their PhD research and dissertation or to re-take the exam the following year. - The microEP staff solicits feedback from the faculty and students each year following the exam on the exam process and ways in which it may be improved.
+For example, addition of a summary highlighting the novel fundamental aspects of the written proposal is being considered for addition to the candidacy exam in 2018. - 2.
+Curriculum and career advising each semester at pre-registration (Indirect): This process addresses outcomes 2, 4, and 6.
+Assessment of the report year will begin on January 15th of the following year and results will be reported by May 31st.